carvalhais/smart-linear-controller/README.md

 ## Hardware used

-This project uses the ESP32 processor and the ILI9341 TFT display.
+This project uses the ESP32 processor.
+The current [PlatformIO.ini](platformio.ini) settings works with the WT32-SC01 LCD/Touch/ESP32 board available on the AliExpress.
+Other boards can be easily added as new env section.

 ## Development IDE